BrennenMcGill/p1-death-roll/README.md

 ---

 ## **USER STORY**
-> AS A gambling enthusiest
+> AS A gambling and gaming enthusiast
 > I WANT to play and win Death Roll
 > SO THAT I can make the leaderboard